munshkr/flok/packages/repl/README.md

 ### Remote server

+**WARNING - Please Read**: As of today, using a public remote hub is dangerous as *anyone* can evaluate code on your computer via flok, be it sound playing or writing files on your disk (any general purpose programming language can do that), so unless you made flok-repl run on a sandboxed environment, please, make sure only trusted users are using your session when you use a public hub.
+I will not be responsible for any damaged caused by flok.
+You have been warned.

 To start a REPL for a remote server/hub, you must provide a `--hub/-H` option.

 There is currently a remote hub on `flok-hub.herokuapp.com`.
 For example, to